-- 3.1 Housing Directorate risks HC39 (Homeless Rough Sleeping Service Failure) and Corporate Risks CR28 (Rough Sleeper Provision) are directly relevant i.e. failure to deliver a prevention-based homelessness service and providing alternative provision to Canonsgrove. - 3.2 Significantly, if successful, the strategy and delivery plan will help us move to a position of more financial stability within the Housing Options Service, as we become less reliant on the need for costly B&B accommodation and are able to invest in prevention based services such as floating support.
-Collectively this will help reduce the risks that we currently face around spend and improve the safety/health outcomes for our vulnerable customers. - 3.3 The implementation timeframe (2021-2027) is within the period for the establishment of a Unitary Authority - 3.4 There are several risks associated with the delivery of the strategy: - 3.5 We need to act quickly to facilitate the decant of Canonsgrove and find/deliver alternative accommodation options.
+- 3.1 There are no corporate risks that are directly relevant to this proposal.
+However, it should be noted that the implementation timeframe (2021-2027) is within the period for the establishment of a Unitary Authority. - 3.2 Housing Directorate risks HC39 and Corporate Risks CR28 are directly relevant i.e. failure to deliver a prevention-based homelessness service and providing alternative provision to Canonsgrove. - 3.3 Significantly, if successful, the strategy and delivery plan will help us move to a position of more financial stability within the Housing Options Service, as we become less reliant on the need for costly B&B accommodation and are able to invest in prevention based services such as floating support.
+Collectively this will help reduce the risks that we currently face around spend and improve the safety/health outcomes for our vulnerable customers. - 3.4 There are several risks associated with the delivery of the strategy: - 3.5 We need to act quickly to facilitate the decant of Canonsgrove and find/deliver alternative accommodation options.
 This needs to be done by Spring 2023, which is significantly in advance of the end date of strategy that is set at 2027.
 Elements of the strategy, such as changes to strategic commissioning arrangements, are likely to take longer to deliver than the end date of 2023.
-The debate around strategic commissioning will take place within multi-agency partnerships such as the Somerset Homelessness Reduction Board (HRB) and the Somerset Health and Wellbeing Board (HWBB).
+The debate around strategic commissioning will take place within multi-agency partnerships such as the Homelessness Reduction Board and the Health and Wellbeing Board.
 Such conversations will also be an integral component to the Unitary debate.
 Maintaining good partnership working is essential. - 3.6 Whilst delivering a successful decant of Canonsgrove by March 2023 officers are considering how demand would be managed should sufficient alternative new supply not be achieved in time.
-Alternatives will include selective use of Bed and Breakfast accommodation, new lease arrangements and (worst case) a return to streets. - 3.7 Providing additional 'move-on' accommodation is essential to the delivery of the strategy in the short, medium and long term.
+Alternatives will include selective use of Bed and Breakfast accommodation, new lease arrangements and a return to streets. - 3.7 Providing additional 'move-on' accommodation is essential to the delivery of the strategy in the short, medium and long term.
 Supported accommodation becomes 'silted' without 'move-on' options.
 However, move-on accommodation (often 1 bed units/shared facilities) are not always easy to provide.
-Nor are they very popular within the financial portfolio of registered providers given factors such as the changing nature of the housing benefit regime.
-The lack of 'move-on' could present a significant risk and dialogue with the council's housing service, emerging corporate company, housing association partners and the private rented sector will need to be an ongoing activity.

-3.8 Financial risks are in respect of projected reductions in B&B costs through the planned intervention being successful, and obtaining funding as identified in this report across the period 2022-2025 to mitigate the additional costs of this expanded discretionary (non-statutory) service provision.
+Nor are they very popular within the financial portfolio of registered providers.
+The lack of 'move-on' could present a significant risk and work with the council's housing service, emerging corporate company, housing association partners and the private rented sector will need to be an ongoing activity. - 3.8 Financial risks are in respect of projected reductions in B&B costs through the planned intervention being successful, and obtaining funding as identified in this report across the period 2022-2025 to mitigate the additional costs of this expanded discretionary service provision.